sb0y/QScreenShotter/README.md

 The program QScreenShotter will help you to make comfortably an any screenshot on your PC.

-Сompiles only for Linux.
-Windows will be soon.
+Сompiles only for Linux and Windows.

 **How to compile and run**